eliroc98/dialogue_coherence/README.md

 The aim of this project is to approach the problem of evaluating a dialogue's coherence by exploiting different measures, which are related to different dialogue aspects, such as logical coherence, debaters' intentions, emotions and discussed topics.

 ## Related work

+### Coherence evaluation
 In the following there is a list of recent papers regarding novel coherence evaluation metrics and methods.
 One important thing to take into account, in all these works, is the evaluation procedure they make to test their metrics.

 [Ye et al., “Towards Quantifiable Dialogue Coherence Evaluation.”](https://aclanthology.org/2021.acl-long.211)[^ye2021] proposed Quantifiable Dialogue Coherence Evaluation (namely QuantiDCE), which is a coherence measure aimig at having a high correlations with human evaluations in an automatic fashion.
 The main features in QuantiDCE are:
 - it models the task in a multi-level setting which is closer to the actual human rating, instead of simplifying the coherence evaluation task solving it in a two-level setting (i.e., coherent or incoherent).
 Indeed, humans usually adopt Likert scaling and give coherence scores from multiple levels like 1 to 5;